scottaohara/a11y_tooltips/README.md

 ### Default Setup

-As tooltips can be applied to any element, all tooltips should be revealed by either hovering or keyboard focusing on an element.
+As tooltips can be applied to any element, all elements with tooltips should be revealed by either mouse hover or keyboard focus.

-For elements that do not inherently have the ability to be keyboard focused, a check is run via JavaScript to add a ```tabindex="0"``` to these elements.
+For elements that do not inherently have the ability to recieve keyboard focused, a check is run via JavaScript to add a ```tabindex="0"``` to these elements.

 The minimal mark-up required to generate a tooltip component is the following: